Gary Player: Views on apartheid

-However, in a 1987 interview with The Los Angeles Times, Player disavowed the system of apartheid, stating, "We have a terrible system in apartheid ...it's almost a cancerous disease.
-I'm happy to say it's being eliminated....we've got to get rid of this apartheid."
+However, in a 1987 interview with The Los Angeles Times, Player disavowed the system of apartheid, stating, "We have a terrible system in apartheid ... it's almost a cancerous disease.
+I'm happy to say it's being eliminated. [...]
+We've got to get rid of this apartheid."
 In an interview with Graham Bensinger, Player discussed his early support for apartheid stating that the South African Government had "pulled the wool over our eyes" and that the people were "brainwashed" into supporting these policies.

-Other views
+Views on golf

-In July 2007, Player made statements at The Open Championship golf tournament about the use of performance-enhancing drugs in golf.
+In July 2007, Player made statements at the Open Championship golf tournament about the use of performance-enhancing drugs in golf.
 He alleged that at least ten players were "taking something", citing human growth hormone, steroids and creatine as possible substances.
 Both the PGA Tour and European Tour were in the process of introducing random testing programmes at the time.

-In June 2016, in an interview with bunkered.co.uk, Player branded as 'laughable' a report released by The R&A and USGA which said that driving distance in golf was only increasing minimally.
-He warned of a 'tsunami coming' due to the governing bodies' failure to address issues surrounding new golf technology.
-After the 2017 Alfred Dunhill Links Championship, Player reiterated these comments, taking to Twitter to say he was 'sad' to see the Old Course at St Andrews 'brought to her knees' after Ross Fisher broke the course record on a day of very low scoring during the final round.
+In June 2016, in an interview with bunkered.co.uk, Player branded as "laughable" a report released by the R&A and USGA governing bodies which said that driving distance in golf was only increasing minimally.
+He warned of a "tsunami coming" due to the governing bodies' failure to address issues surrounding new golf technology.
+After the 2017 Alfred Dunhill Links Championship, Player reiterated these comments, taking to messaging service Twitter to say he was sad to see the Old Course at St Andrews "brought to her knees" after Ross Fisher broke the course record on a day of very low scoring during the final round.